conan-io/docs/tutorial/conan_repositories/setup_local_recipes_index.rst

     $ conan remote add mylocalrepo ./repo --allowed-packages="hello/*"

-Please pay special attention to the `--allowed-packages` argument.
+Please pay special attention to the :command:`--allowed-packages` argument.
 This argument ensures that all packages other than `hello` are discarded by Conan.
 This can be used to minimize the surface area for a potential supply chain attack.